 Linguists ask questions of the following sort:

 As linguists, we may be prejudiced, but we feel that linguistics is the perfect discipline for study at a liberal arts college because of its highly interdisciplinary nature.

 Since language is part of everything we do, it’s hard to find a discipline that can’t benefit from a linguistic perspective:

 As a social science, linguistics offers valuable insights to students of psychology (language and human cognition), sociology (language and gender, ethnicity, social class), anthropology (language and culture), and social work (minority languages and language policy).
 Students of English and classical and foreign languages also find knowledge about the structure, learning, and cross-cultural variation of language extremely helpful.

 Political science and business students benefit from insights on the politics of language, computer science students study how to get computers to talk, and physics students explore the acoustic properties of speech sound.

 The possibilities are limited only by one’s imagination!

-The Linguistics Program at Luther offers a Linguistics minor that complements nicely a wide variety of majors.
-We are not currently able to offer a major; however, given the interdisciplinary nature of the field, students with an interest in linguistics can easily combine this with another discipline (or disciplines) in an Individualized Interdisciplinary Major.
-The Linguistics Program (firstname.lastname@example.org) will be glad to provide information on how to do this.
+The Linguistics Program at Luther offers a Linguistics minor that complements a wide variety of majors.
+Though Luther does not offer a linguistics major, students with an interest in linguistics can easily combine this with another discipline (or disciplines) in an Individualized Interdisciplinary Major.

-We offer a fairly wide variety of courses that change on a regular basis; please see the links above on the left for more information on courses and for updates on developments in the Linguistics Program.
+At Luther, we offer a fairly wide variety of courses that change on a regular basis; please see the links in the navigation for more information on courses and for updates on developments in the Linguistics Program.